(As amended 22 April 2022)

-5. The Committee on Membership shall review the nominations for new active and emeritus members, as provided in Article VI, Sections 2 and 3, and advise the Board of Managers as to their qualifications for election to membership.
+5. The Committee on Membership shall review the nominations for new active and emeritus members, as provided in Article VII, Sections 2 and 3, and advise the Board of Managers as to their qualifications for election to membership.

 6. The Research Committee shall recommend research objectives and priorities to the Board of Managers; shall arrange for research programs to meet approved objectives and priorities; shall receive and approve all proposals for research programs, avoiding duplication and conflict; shall monitor the progress of and record the results of approved research programs; and shall receive and review applications for research and publication grants and recommend approval or disapproval of such applications to the Board of Managers.

 1. The annual business meeting of the Club shall be held in April of each year, at the call of the Board of Managers, notice thereof to be submitted to all members at least one week in advance.
 At this meeting the President, the Secretary, and the Treasurer shall submit reports on the condition of the Club, and officers for the ensuing year shall be elected.